-Systems that scale is about building an operating system that lets your company grow with focus, ownership, and speed — and avoid slipping into complexity, chaos, and inertia.
+Systems that scale is about building an operating system that lets your company grow with focus, ownership, and speed – instead of drifting into complexity, chaos, and inertia.

-That is what this blog is about: building an operating system that enables your company to keep growing.
+That is what this blog is about: practical ways to design and improve an operating system that enables your company to keep growing.

-I call this blog systems that scale because the structures, priorities, and cultural choices inside companies determine how they grow.
-Companies that get this right can scale with focus, ownership, and speed.
+This blog is about designing a company's operating system so it can keep growing.
+That is why I call it systems that scale.
+Companies that get their operating system right can scale with focus, ownership, and speed.
 Those that do not drift into complexity, chaos, and inertia.

-I have seen these issues up close in companies of all sizes.
+I have seen the same patterns come up in companies of many sizes.
 They start early, often with just a few dozen coworkers, get worse as companies grow into the hundreds of people, and persist even in global organizations with thousands of employees.

 The same frustrations come up again and again: